RedisLabs/redislabs-docs/README.md

 ## Publishing

+The latest branch is the latest stable version of documentation for the latest publicly available release at: https://docs.redislabs.com/latest

-Official version documentation is published through the version build branches (for example latest-build).
+Documentation for previous versions is published through the version build branches (for example 5.2-build).

 The master branch is published to https://docs.redislabs.com/staging/dev and represents the unstable version of documentation for the latest publicly available release.
 When stable, this branch is published to the latest branch.

-The latest branch is the latest stable version of documentation for the latest publicly available release at: https://docs.redislabs.com/latest

 ## Contributing to the documentation